 The number of degrees of freedom is (n – 1)k = (4 – 1)(7) = 21 .
 For a significance level of 0.05 with 7 means and 21 degrees of freedom, it is determined by interpolation from Table below that h0.05 = 2.94.
 The upper and lower decision lines are then

-In a two way analysis of variance, the treatments constitute different levels affected by more than one factor.
-For example, sales of car parts, in addition to being affected by the point of sale display, might also be affected by the price charged, the location of store and the number of competitive products.
+In a two-way analysis of variance, the treatments constitute different levels affected by more than one factor.
+For example, sales of car parts, in addition to being affected by the point of sale display, might also be affected by the price charged, the location of the store, and the number of competitive products.
 When two independent factors have an effect on the dependent factor, analysis of variance can be used to test for the effects of two factors simultaneously.
-Two sets of hypothesis are tested with the same data at the same time.
+Two sets of hypotheses are tested with the same data at the same time.

 H0 : μ1 = μ2 = μ3………… = μk

 HA : Not all means μj are Equal.